 - We ask that parents NOT bring or drop off forgotten homework, lunches, snacks, uniforms, binders, school supplies, projects, books, bags, or other items to school for students.
-The key exception to this will be for medical needs, such as medication, eyeglasses, inhalers, etc. - Students are not permitted to call or email their parents to bring items to school.
+The exception to this will for medical devices are excluded from this policy, eye glasses, inhaler, etc. - When a child forgets something and has to do without it for that day, students learn quickly to take responsibility for their day-to-day school life to avoid grade penalty or lack of participation.

-- When a child forgets something and has to do without it for that day, students learn quickly to take responsibility for their day-to-day school life to avoid grade penalty or lack of participation. - Whether it's doing their homework and returning it to the appropriate place, returning library books on time, or bringing requested items such as lunch, PE items, projects, show
+• Whether it's doing their homework and returning it to the appropriate place, returning library books on time, or bringing requested items such as lunch, PE items, projects, show and tell, etc., parents will not be permitted to drop off items or have someone to deliver items to their child.